paulpach/DrawTree/README.md

 # DrawTree
 Algorithm for automatic tree layout described in [this blog](https://rachel53461.wordpress.com/2014/04/20/algorithm-for-drawing-trees/)

-This fork includes the fixes found in the comments [Carlos](https://rachel53461.wordpress.com/2014/04/20/algorithm-for-drawing-trees/#comment-2688)
+This fork includes the fixes found in the comments by [Carlos](https://rachel53461.wordpress.com/2014/04/20/algorithm-for-drawing-trees/#comment-2688)